berlinplan/berlinplan.github.io/readme.md

 - Profiteering and usury -> Crypto trading, forex, passive income, Invest Bank Money in Appartements (189)
 ---------

--less Hierarchic /Ideological Armies Like Taliban /Iranian irgc/ Isis stronger or Classic Armies?

-e-car->maybe good for Environment -> Create huge inequality -> Atomic war -> bad for Environment?
+## e-car: good for Environment and Atomic war for earth ?

-Electric cars would need ten times as many chips as petrol or diesel (140) Joe Biden passed the Chips Act.
-This states that no US technology may be used in the production of semiconductors with a structure width of less than 14 nanometers.
-(139)
-They don’t sell the Technologies to any countries, but the Produces Chips.
-To Make highest Profit.
-Which means poor countries soon have to Import this Technology.
-Money brings Intelligence, intelligent people Make more Money.
-Inside the country the rich get richer Like international Level  the rich country get richer and the poor, poorer.
+e-cars Create such a inequality that only can be solveb by a "violent shock ".
+Joe Biden passed the Chips Act to restrict the use of US technology in producing semiconductors below 14 nanometers.
+Electric cars require ten times as many chips as petrol or diesel, leading to chip shortages.
+Technology producers prioritize profit, leading to poorer countries importing the technology.
+This creates a cycle of wealth inequality, where the rich get richer and the poor get poorer.(139,140)

 Would Economic Sanctions, brain drain,  Migration of youth,  negativ handle Balance.
 Corroupt psychopathic goverment pushes a society to "international violent shock"?

 Which is the correct Solution?